AzDocs/AzDocs/Wiki/Azure.md

 ![Expose your Docs as Wiki](../wiki_images/azdo_publish_docs_as_wiki_2.png)

 3. Fill in the wiki information as shown on the screenshot below and hit the `Publish` button.
+The wiki is inside the `Generic repository`.

 ![Expose your Docs as Wiki](../wiki_images/azdo_publish_docs_as_wiki_3.png)